Weddings in the United States

-Weddings in the United States and Canada follow traditions often based on religion, culture, and social norms.
-Most wedding traditions in the United States and Canada were assimilated from other, generally European, countries.
-Marriages in the U.S. and Canada are typically arranged by the participants and ceremonies may either be religious or civil.
-There is a tradition that the prospective bridegroom ask his future father-in-law for his blessing.
+In the United States, weddings follow traditions often based on religion, culture, and social norms.
+Most wedding traditions in the United States were assimilated from generally European countries.
+Marriages in the U.S. are typically arranged by the participants and ceremonies may either be religious or civil.
+United States also permits same sex marriages that differ from the traditional bride and groom.

 In a traditional wedding, the couple to be wed invite all of their family and friends.
 A woman who is getting married is referred to as a bride and a man who is getting married is referred to as a groom.
 Those with the closest relationships to the couple are selected to be bridesmaids and groomsmen, with the closest of each selected to be the maid of honor and best man.
-The couple may add a list of desired gifts—usually necessities for a new household, such as dishes and bedding—to a bridal registry.

-Weeks before the wedding, the maid of honor may plan a wedding shower, where the bride-to-be receives gifts from family and friends.
-The best man often organizes a bachelor party shortly before the wedding, where male friends join the groom in a "last night of freedom" from the responsibilities of marriage.